BlurpleClub/TACKYaim/README.md

 ## About The Lock

-- 😺 I Just Started Making Coding Video's: Learn To Write Lua Code, C# Code And Win Form UI's.
+- 😺 C00lest Lock For DaHood And Hood Modded.
-- 🌱 I’m currently learning everything Lol
+- 🌱 Growing Everyday.
-- 🥅 2022 Goals: Contribute to more projects.
+- 🥅 Goals: 60 Buyers.
-- ⚡ Fun fact: I love to draw 😎
+- ⚡ Updating As Much As We Can.

 ---